TomographicImaging/CIL/docs/source/developer_guide.rst

      - A logger’s ``info()`` (or ``debug()`` method for very detailed output for diagnostic purposes)
    * - Issue a warning regarding a particular runtime event
-     - ``warnings.warn()``  if the issue is avoidable and the user's code should be modified to eliminate the warning
+     - ``warnings.warn()``  if the issue is avoidable and the user's code should be modified to eliminate the warning.

        A logger’s ``warning()`` method if there is nothing the user can do about the situation, but the event should still be noted
    * - Report an error regarding a particular runtime event